-- Demonstrate an integrated understanding of HRD by referring to its key terms, concepts, facts, general principles and rules. - Demonstrate an integrated understanding of HRD legislation. - Demonstrate an awareness of the latest trends in HRD and make suggestions for the implementation thereof in organisations. - Demonstrate the ability to think strategically about HRD by identifying opportunities and threats within the HRD context (globally and locally), to evaluate them and to use the opportunities while also addressing the threats to ensure organisational success. - Demonstrate an awareness of how knowledge about the training cycle will assist HRD practitioners to plan training within organisations.
+- Demonstrate an informed understanding of the emerging roles and competencies of human resource development (HRD) practitioners. - Demonstrate an integrated understanding of HRD by referring to its key terms, concepts, facts, general principles and rules. - Demonstrate an integrated understanding of HRD legislation. - Demonstrate an awareness of the latest trends in HRD and make suggestions for the implementation thereof in organisations. - Demonstrate the ability to think strategically about HRD by identifying opportunities and threats within the HRD context (globally and locally), to evaluate them and to use the opportunities while also addressing the threats to ensure organisational success. - Demonstrate an awareness of how knowledge about the training cycle will assist HRD practitioners to plan training within organisations.